401k Mistakes - Video Transcript

 We're going to talk to you today about the 401(k) and the eight biggest mistakes that you'll bump into with respect to that 401(k).

-We want to identify those for you because when the mistakes are made, oftentimes they are irrevocably done so and it can't be fixed and other times they can so it's important that we identify those for you and that you can avoid them because that’s ultimately the best way to fix the problem.
+We want to identify those for you because when the mistakes are made, oftentimes they are irrevocably done so and it can't be fixed.
+Other times they can, so it's important that we identify those for you, and that you can avoid them because that’s ultimately the best way to fix the problem.

-The balance of this is going to be through PowerPoint and what we're going to do is take the eight biggest mistakes and split it up into two different modules.
-So, Module I is going to come here in a minute and you'll hear my voiceover over the PowerPoint presentation and I'll see you at the end.
+The balance of this is going to be through PowerPoint.
+What we're going to do is take the eight biggest mistakes and split it up into two different modules.
+Module I is going to come here in a minute, and you'll hear my voice over the PowerPoint presentation and I'll see you at the end.
 So, I look forward to talking with you and I hope you learn a lot.
 Thanks for joining us.

 Okay.
 Well, as promised, my name is John Vucicevic and this is the PowerPoint presentation that we're going to present to you about the eight biggest 401(k) mistakes and how to avoid them.